davidtchiu/davidtchiu.github.io/teaching/cs261/hwk8.ehm/index.md

     - If the player correctly guesses the word, congratulate them.

-- It's up to you to think about how you want to partition words into word families.
-Think about what data structures would be best for tracking word families and the master word list.
-LinkedList?
-How about a stack or queue?
-Thinking through the design before you start coding will save you a lot of time and headache.
-(Hint: You will have multiple data structures to support this program, and although we haven't studied their implementation in detail, let me suggest that you consider using a `HashMap`.)
+- Think about what data structures would be best for tracking word families and the master word list.

+    - Tracking the current set of word families makes perfect use of `HashMap`s.
+You could, for instance, use the word family string pattern (say `"_ _ R _ _"`) to be the key, and it hashes to a list (or set) of words that fall into that family (say, `LORDS`, `DARTS`, `FIRST`, and so on).
+Your map should store multiple such entries.

+    - The master word list also needs to be stored in a data structure for quick access.
+The dictionary file that's given to you is alphabetized, but is that the optimal ordering for what you're trying to accomplish?
+Would it make more sense to order the words in terms of their length?
+What if you alphabetized them *after* you first ordered them by length?
+Will there be duplicates that you'll need to consider?

+    - The list of guessed letters needs to be output in alphabetical order after each wrong guess.
+Again, you'll want to avoid using a data structure that would require you to re-sort the list after each guess.

+    - You are allowed to use the Java-provided classes that represent these data structures.
+In other words, you don't have to use the trees, lists, and maps that we wrote in lab/class.

 #### Advice
 Letter position matters just as much as letter frequency.
 When computing word families, it's not enough to count the number of times a particular letter appears in a word; you also have to consider their positions.
 For example, `BEER` and `HERE` are in two different families even though they both have two `E`'s in them.
 Consequently, representing word families as numbers representing the frequency of the letter in the word will get you into trouble.